If Tomorrow Never Comes: Background and production

 Garth provided the following background information on the song in the CD booklet liner notes from The Hits:

 "If Tomorrow Never Comes" will probably always be my signature song.
 I ran the idea for this song by what seemed like a thousand writers and no one really seemed to understand what I was looking for.
 On the day that Bob Doyle, my co-manager, introduced me to Kent Blazy, I passed this idea by Kent and he had the first verse down within fifteen seconds.
 I could tell he just felt it.
 Kent Blazy is a wonderful man, full of love and energy, and if we never write again, I hope that we are always friends first.
 Thank you Ireland for this moment."

 Music video

 The music video for the song was directed by John Lloyd Miller, and features Brooks singing and playing guitar in a dim room.
 Next to him is a table with an oil lamp.
 The video shows a small child, played by the daughter of Steve Gatlin, brother of Larry Gatlin.
 The use of an antique screen is present through much of the video, which also features Brooks' then-wife, Sandy.

 Chart performance

-"If Tomorrow Never Comes" entered the U.S. Billboard Hot Country Singles chart on September 9, 1989, and peaked at number one on December 9.
+"If Tomorrow Never Comes" entered the US Billboard Hot Country Singles chart on September 9, 1989, and peaked at number one on December 9.